 employment.
 I can't tell you how many resumes I've seen that list dates first.
 Dates can

 be important to some employers, but they're generally not as important as what your

 position was and whom you worked for.
-Not only that, but listing dates first can hurt you with
+Not only that, but listing dates first can hurt you

-never start your work experience with the dates you held certain positions."
+wrote on CIO.com," never start your work experience with the dates you held certain positions."

 - Eliminate "responsibilities" words from your resume vocabulary.
 Never use expressions like "Duties included," "Responsibilities included," or "Responsible for" on your resume.
 Why?
 Because your resume should be accomplishments-driven, not responsibilities-driven.
 Anyone (well, maybe not anyone...) can perform the duties listed in a job description.
 Job-description language is not what sells in a resume.
 Accomplishments-oriented language tells employers how you've gone above and beyond in your jobs, what makes you special, how you've taken initiative and made your jobs your own.
 Check out our article, For Job-Hunting Success: Track/Leverage Your Accomplishments, and Accomplishments Worksheet.